Carpal tunnel syndrome (mate kāwititanga o te ringa) is a painful hand condition caused by a pinched nerve in your

 Treatment for severe symptoms

-If symptoms persist despite self-care and the above treatment, and if there is wasting of your hand muscles, you may need surgery.
+If symptoms persist for more than 6 months and are interfering with your daily life and work activities, despite self-care and treatment, you may need surgery.
 Surgery relieves pressure on the trapped nerve and aims to prevent any permanent nerve damage.
 Your doctor will be able to discuss the most suitable method of surgery with you.

 The following links have more information about carpal tunnel syndrome.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.